tongfa/trinket-dom/README.md

-## Trinket Dom
+## Trinkit

-A bare bones UI framework for browsers intended to expose developer to browser APIs and DOM manipulation instead of wrapping.
+A bare bones UI framework intended to expose developer to browser APIs and DOM manipulation more so than other UI frameworks.

 Goals:

 * Make coding fun like it was in 1984!
-* Bias towards beginners learning to code rather than seasoned developers
+* Zero dependencies
 * Use of compiler / build system / minification is discouraged
-* With the above, deployed projects should always be editable.
+* editable source is encouraged
-* Also with the above, the chances of needing to upgrade dependencies becomes lower.
+* creating archival quality apps that always work from the source level is possible
-* Framework syntax is clearly marked by a `$` prefix on everything, providing a clear indication of browser native code vs. framework code.
+* Framework syntax is consistently marked providing a clear indication of browser native code vs. framework code. (currently uses `$` prefix)
-* Zero dependencies
+* framework maintenance is greatly reduced over long run because of lack of dependencies
-* Explicit naming is preferred over brevity
+* Explicit naming is preferred over syntax brevity

-This isn't well optimized yet and therefore is currently useful for smaller projects.
+While this project works, it isn't well optimized yet and therefore is currently useful for smaller projects.
+I would think other modern frameworks would be more performant.